Yash2024/speer_backend/README.md

 - **mongoose**: MongoDB object modeling tool for Node.js.
 - **morgan**: HTTP request logger middleware.
 - **nodemon**: Development utility for automatically restarting the server.
+- **express-rate-limit**: A middleware for Express.js that helps prevent abuse by limiting the rate of incoming requests to an application, protecting against various types of attacks such as brute-force login attempts or other forms of abuse.

 ## Setup Instructions